-Search for Change's Compliance Committee will review and update the Compliance Committee Charter on at least an annual basis.
+Search for Change's Compliance Committee will review and update the Compliance Committee Charter at least annually.
 The Compliance Committee shall maintain records of each annual Compliance Committee Charter review evidencing the date of the review and a description of any updates.
 These records shall be retained for a period of six years from the date of the review.

-Department: Corporate Compliance Date Adopted: 09/22 Reviewed/Revised: 09/22, 03/23
+Reviewed/Revised: 09/22, 03/23, 02/24, 03/24, 03/25